 I didn’t really consider trying to meet other Mom friends as dating until recently when I became very casual friends with another Mom whose daughter attends the same high school as mine.
 We chatted during soccer games, sent texts occasionally and seemed to hit it off.
 Or so I thought.

 All was well until one day I received a call from her explaining that our dynamic wasn’t working out.
-Her explanation was because I own a business, had more kids than her and am married.
+Her explanation was because I own a business, had more kids than her.
 Uh, ok…

 While I don’t have a ton of advice on this whole Mom-dating stuff as it’s completely new to me, I will say, don’t give up on trying to find your kind of people.
 They are out there!
 They may not share your exact same tastes or interests, but that’s ok.
 They don’t have to.